FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Fixed the explosion's materials.
 + Fixed a bug that caused the game not to recognize a change of day if the user blacked out.
 + Added a command to make the tick rate configurable.
++ Added functionality for crops to die and rot.
 + Added a multiply texture to the shader to use when the crops rot.
++ Fixed a bug where plants wouldn't save and load their dead state properly.